Faculty: Science and Engineering

 Alongside this my tutors have gone that step further and brought in specialist lecturers and guest speakers, such as Sophia Cooke, who have left a lasting impression on me.
 All these additional things really do make a difference.

-I love so much about my studies here at ARU that I could probably write down 100 more reasons, but these are the ones that mean the most to me.
+I love so much about my studies here at ARU in Cambridge that I could probably write down 100 more reasons, but these are the ones that mean the most to me.
 I'm sure that once you find your course, you'll feel just like I do!

 If you're interested in studying psychology in Cambridge, like Erin, browse undergraduate psychology degree courses or come and explore at an Open Day.